Vishnu Devale No. 2 of Polonnaruwa Kingdom (විෂ්නු දේවාලය අංක 2)

 Loading...

-On the inner side of the Northern Gateway to east of the ancient Polonnaruwa kingdom lies 3 small kovils.
+On the inner side of the Northern Gateway to the east of the ancient Polonnaruwa kingdom lies 3 small kovils.
 On your left are 2 kovils dedicated to God Siva and God Ganesh.
-On the left is the kovil for god Vishnu currently named as Vishnu Kovil No. 2.
+On the left is the kovil for god Vishnu currently named Vishnu Kovil No. 2.

 The Cola occupation of the country during the period 1017-1070 CE saw the establishment of many shrines dedicated to the worship of godheads of the Hindu Pantheon.
 Polonnaruwa having been their centre of administration for several decades, most of these shrines were founded within the capital itself.

 At least fourteen ruined monuments of this category were discovered by Bell during the first decade of the twentieth century.
 Recent excavations have exposed one more brick built devales including a one in the Alahana Parivena complex.
-It is possible that some of these monuments were founded in the thirteenth century, when yet another wave of invasion took place under Magha of Kaliga which ultimately saw the fall of the Polonnaruwa kingdom.
+It is possible that some of these monuments were founded in the thirteenth century when yet another wave of invasion took place under Magha of Kaliga which ultimately saw the fall of the Polonnaruwa kingdom.

 This kovil has been completely built with granite blocks but only the bottom portion of the building survives today.
-Out of the 3 devalaya’s in this cluster, only the Vishnu Kovil has survived the forces of nature better than the other two.
-This devalaya was discovered and recorded by Bell in 1908 and reports that this was the only Vishnu Kovil within the walls of the inner city.
+Out of the 3 devalayas in this cluster, only the Vishnu Kovil has survived the forces of nature better than the other two.
+This devalaya was discovered and recorded by Bell in 1908 who reports that this was the only Vishnu Kovil within the walls of the inner city.

 Hindu Shrines Discovered in the Ancient Polonnaruwa Kingdom